jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_ssrquery_data_query.md

 ### What statistics are available to us?
 Now that we have some information about the Diagnostic Server, monitored servers and categories of collections in the Spotlight Statistics Repository, we want to know what statistics are available to us.

 The spotlight_get_tables stored procedure returns a list of tables in the repository for a given data source.
-Since we are looking for SQL Server data, from our first query above, we know that the datasource is **sqlserver_spotlight**, so we will use that as the parameter in the following query:
+Since we are looking for SQL Server data, from our first query above, we know that the datasource is **sqlserver_spotlight**.
+Use that as the parameter to run the query:

 ```
 exec spotlight_get_tables 'sqlserver_spotlight'
 ```

-The following results are returned.
+To return the results:

 {% include imageClient.html file="pane_ssr_gettables.png" alt="What statistics are available to us?" %}

 ### Virtual file stats as an access to file IO statistics

-To find out what columns are available to us in the virtual file stats table use the following query.
-With this query we need to specify the datasource and table name.
+Run this query to find out what columns are available in the virtual file stats table.
+Specify the datasource and table name.

 ```
 exec spotlight_get_table_columns 'sqlserver_spotlight','virtualfilestats'
 ```

 We need to produce the report over a time range, but for curiosity’s sake, we would like to find out the time range of all stored data for a particular domain name, monitored object, and table combination.

-To do this, use the spotlight_get_table_span stored procedure and specify the domain name, monitored object, and table name.
+Run the spotlight_get_table_span stored procedure and specify the domain name, monitored object, and table name.

 ```
 exec spotlight_get_table_span 'DS123:3843','Windows01_SQLServer789_sqlserver','virtualfilestats'
 ```